Pankaj837/SOS_CLIP/Week4/Week4.md

 ## Conclusion & Next Steps

-Week 4 delivered a verified, working pipeline, dataset, encoders, model, and loss, ready for real training.
+Week 4 delivered a verified, working pipeline, dataset, encoders, model, and loss-ready for real training.

 In **Week 5**, the training loop runs for real, for the first time.